4.7. Image Classes¶

 dimg = RT.detector_image(detector_index=0, source_index=1)

-Moreover, the extent of the detector can be limited with the extent
+Moreover, the extent of the detector image can be set with the extent parameter,

-By default, the extent gets adjusted automatically to contain all rays hitting the detector.
+By default, the extent is adjusted automatically to contain all rays hitting the detector.

 dimg = RT.detector_image(detector_index=0, source_index=1, extent=[0, 1, 0, 1],